 When I was younger, my mom would have a habit of taking me on car rides when we needed to talk.
 Having two bothers in the house made it hard sometimes to have a deep conversation without being interrupted.
-I recently found out her other reason for putting me in the car, "You couldn't escape," is what she said.
+I recently found out her other reason for putting me in the car, "You couldn't escape," she said.
 I responded, "I never felt the need to."
 This of course made her feel much better about her decision.
-I elaborated, telling her that the car was the only other place where I felt free.
-Where I was calm, watching the world go by, having the window down.
-I never felt pressured to open up, though I did more easily being away from the house.
+I elaborated, telling her that the car was the only place where I felt free.
+Where I was calm, watching the world go by.
 I cried a lot in the car, mom cried with me sometimes.
-She wasn't an overly affectionate person, sometimes having a hard time displaying it.
+She wasn't an overly affectionate person, sometimes having a hard time displaying how she felt.
 In those car rides, she would hold my hand as we had tears run down our cheeks.
 Even now thinking about it, I have to stop my tears from scattering on the keyboard.

 The car has always been my therapy center.
-Where I talk out loud to myself(totally healthy by the way).
-I cry there a lot too.
-Even when I know everyone can see me balling as I look like I'm trying to keep it together.
+Where I talk out loud to myself(totally healthy by the way), I cry there a lot too.
+Even when I know everyone can see me balling as I look like I'm trying to pull myself together before leaving my safe place.
 Before all the emotional stuff, the car was the best way for me to fall asleep.
 I was that kid that slept hard.
-I mean my parents would tell me how I passed out at home and we all went to China Town in Chicago, Illinois for dinner, I slept all the way there, in the restaurant, and all the way home.
+I mean my parents would tell me how I passed out at home and we all went to China Town in Chicago, Illinois for dinner.
+I however slept all the way there, in the restaurant, and all the way home.
 Never experienced any of it.
 I have also slept through a water spout thrashing up my neighborhood.
 We were okay, but everyone else was awake...hard sleeper I tell you.